Georges René Le Peley de Pléville: Governor of the port of Marseille

 The present was a piece of silverware in the form of an urn, on which were engraved dolphins and other maritime attributes, with a model of the Alarm, and a richly engraved lid surmounted by a triton.
-Remarkable in its elegance of form and high level of finish and workmanship, this vase bore the English coat of arms, and had the following inscription, intended to preserve the memory of the event which had merited this superb present:
+The vase bore the British coat of arms, and had the following inscription, intended to preserve the memory of the event which had merited this superb present:

 Georgio-Renato Pleville Le Pelley, nobili normano Grandivillensi, navis bellicœ portusque Massiliensis pro prœfecto, ob navim regiam in litiore gallico pericli – tantem virtute diligentiâque suâ servatam septem vin rei navalis Britannicœ.
 M.DCCLXX.

 Thinking that he could not receive a gift from a foreign sovereign, de Pléville only accepted the urn after having been duly authorised to do so by the king of France.
 Jervis was also extremely grateful to de Pléville, and eager for the chance to reward him.
 He wrote to his sister from HMS Alarm, anchored at Mahón on 27 December 1770:

 I was twenty-four hours in the Bay of Marseilles, about a fortnight ago; just time enough to receive the warm embraces of the man to whose bravery and friendship I had, some months before, been indebted for my reputation, the preservation of the lives of the people under my command, and of the Alarm.
 You would have felt infinite pleasure at the scene of our interview.

 Ten years later, de Pléville's devotion to the safety of the Alarm gained a different but no less honourable reward, when his son – a young naval officer – was captured on board a frigate at the end of a battle in 1780 and taken to England.
 There, the British Admiralty sent him back to France without requiring a prisoner-exchange, after having authorised him to choose three other French naval officers to go with him.

-American War of Independence
+American Revolutionary War

-During the American War of Independence, he acted as lieutenant de vaisseau in d'Estaing's squadron from 1778 on board the flagship, the Languedoc.
+During the American Revolutionary War, he acted as lieutenant de vaisseau in Charles Henri Hector, Count of Estaing's squadron from 1778 on board the flagship, the Languedoc.
 He took part in the whole campaign and in many different battles. d'Estaing entrusted him with gaining supplies and reprovisioning the fleet, and was astonished by his unselfishness, for those usually given that kind of mission would not let such a chance for self-enrichment pass them by.
 He was promoted to capitaine de vaisseau at the admiral's intervention, but returned to France with him and re-assumed his old duties at the port of Marseille.
 There, he also gave positive comparison to his contemporaries in his exemplary honesty (rare at that time), living only on his official wage and not on embezzled funds, despite having a large family to support.

-Georges René Le Peley de Pléville was a member of the Society of the Cincinnati from France.
+De Pléville was a member of the Society of the Cincinnati from France.